Kshriva1/Star-Wars-Survey/README.md

 There are several other columns containing answers to questions about the Star Wars movies.
 For some questions, the respondent had to check one or more boxes.
 This type of data is difficult to represent in columnar format.
 As a result, this data set needs a lot of cleaning.

+This dataset is mainly about the story [America’s Favorite ‘Star Wars’ Movies (And Least Favorite Characters).](https://fivethirtyeight.com/features/americas-favorite-star-wars-movies-and-least-favorite-characters/)

 The main dependencies used in this project are pandas,numpy and matplolib.